 - Any situation that significantly impinges upon the rights, property or achievements of self, to the extent that it has an impact on others, or others.

-The University reserves the right to administer the code and proceed with the hearing process even if the student withdraws from the University, is no longer enrolled in classes, or subsequently fails to meet the definition of a student while a disciplinary matter is pending.
+The University reserves the right to administer Community Standards processes and proceed with a hearing process (in absentia if necessary) even if the student withdraws from the University, is no longer enrolled in classes, or subsequently fails to meet the definition of a student while a disciplinary matter is pending.

 - The University has information that an applicant has a violent felony conviction (prior or current offense)